Younes1337/expedia_realtime_data_pipeline/README.md

 # Data Pipeline Project

-This project sets up a comprehensive data pipeline using various technologies including Kafka, FlinkSQL, Snowflake, Databricks, and AWS S3.
+This project sets up a comprehensive data pipeline using various technologies, including Kafka, FlinkSQL, Snowflake, Databricks, and AWS S3.
 The pipeline processes real-time data from the OpenSky Network and stores it in Snowflake and Delta Lake.

 ## Table of Contents
 - [OpenSky API GitHub Cloning and Setting](#opensky-api-github-cloning-and-setting)